-Air quality emission controls are utilized at the Hartnell Lease for the following emission units:
+Air quality emission controls are utilized at the Getty Hobbs Lease.
+The emission controls employed at the facility include:

-- A Fugitive Hydrocarbon Inspection & Maintenance program for detecting and repairing leaks of hydrocarbons from piping components, i.e., valves, flanges and seals, consistent with the requirements of the District Rule 331 to reduce ROC emissions by approximately 80-percent. - → A program to keep well cellars and emergency pits pumped out consistent with the requirements of District Rule 344. - $\rightarrow$ A hydrocarbon sulfur scrubber to reduce the H2S concentration of the produced gas.
+- A Fugitive Hydrocarbon Inspection & Maintenance program for detecting and repairing leaks of hydrocarbons from piping components, i.e., valves, flanges and seals, consistent with the requirements of the District Rule 331 to reduce ROC emissions by approximately 80-percent. - → A program to keep well cellars and emergency pits pumped out consistent with the requirements of District Rule 344.